 The first time I enjoyed Ruby’s recipe was in the winter of 2017.
 That was after Nate, Rick, and I rolled into a remote Yukon River cabin after covering 35 miles on the trail by dog team.
 Temps outside the following morning were a frosty 50 below, but we were warm next to a roaring wood stove–and knew we’d be warmer still after enjoying a few homemade rolls.

-The trip to the cabin at Hard Luck Creek from the town of Eagle was easy thanks to a lot of outfitting by Bush Alaska Expeditions, a wonderful team of dogs, and an expert guide in Nate.
+The trip to the cabin at Hard Luck Creek from the town of Eagle was made possible through a lot of outfitting by Bush Alaska Expeditions, a wonderful team of dogs, and an expert guide in Nate.
 We brought along a lot of warm gear, of course, and lots of food and supplies to take good care of the dogs, but we also found room in our sleds for some cinnamon rolls.
 One can never be too prepared.

 I dove into breakfast at the cabin just like I was a kid again–but I mistakenly thought there was a second package of rolls, so I “might have” eaten more than my share (maybe channeling my oldest brother, who once finished an entire coffee cake on his own).
 Cinnamon rolls are not that central in the context of a big adventure, I know, but they are one of many fond memories from that 2017 trip.